mridul037/mridul037/README.md

 **Quote of the hour:**

-Software engineering is the part of computer science which is too difficult for the computer scientist.
+No matter how slick the demo is in rehearsal, when you do it in front of a live audience, the probability of a flawless presentation is inversely proportional to the number of people watching, raised to the power of the amount of money involved.

-~ Friedrich Bauer
+~ Mark Gibbs
 <pre>

 </pre>